khrig/Gengine/README.md

 # Gengine
-A framework for building games with C# and Monogame (probably works with FNA also).
+A library for building games with C# and Monogame (probably works with FNA also).

 Features:
 * Basic Entity component system